Sekar Writes

 Hi, I am Sekar!

-My passion for reading one book a week fuels my love for books and drives me to share my insights with others.
+My passion for reading (at least) one book a week fuels my love for books and drives me to share the insights with others.

-Feel free to reach out and join me in celebrating our shared love for books!
+Feel free to reach out and join me in celebrating books and all the small joys that make life fuller.

 Books let us know we’re not the center of the universe; the universe has many centers.